Whitelist: LAN whitelists

-Firewall whitelists
+IP whitelist

-Some firewalls can be configured to only allow data-traffic from/ to certain (ranges of) IP-addresses.
-A firewall generally works at layer 3 and 4 of the OSI model.
-Layer 3 is the Network Layer where IP works and Layer 4 is the Transport Layer, where TCP and UDP function.
+Firewalls can usually be configured to only allow data-traffic from/to certain (ranges of) IP-addresses.

 Application whitelists

-The application layer is layer 7 in the Open Systems Interconnection (OSI) seven-layer model and in the TCP/IP protocol suite.
-Whitelisting is commonly enforced by applications at this level.

 One approach in combating viruses and malware is to whitelist software which is considered safe to run, blocking all others.
 This is particularly attractive in a corporate environment, where there are typically already restrictions on what software is approved.